8 steps to buying a house

 Select the above button to have homes e-mailed to you based on your preferences.

-STep 3: House searching
+Step 3: House searching.

 Once we find a house the buyer is interested in, I set an appointment and we view the house.
 The buyer might find themselves interested in many houses and we can make a day out of it!

-step 4: Negotiating the contract
+Step 4: Negotiating the contract.

 Once we find a home the buyer wants to purchase, Divine assists the buyer in writing an offer to the seller.
 A few examples of what is negotiated in the offer are the sales price, who pays how much closing costs, whether or not to have a home warranty, and if the buyer requests any 'moveable objects' to remain after closing.
 The seller has the option to accept, reject, or counter the offer.